 - WPMU DEV plugins don’t include readme or install files.
 Refer to the usage page where you downloaded the plugin.

-4. Launch FileZilla (refer to these instructions if you are new to FTP).
+4. Launch FileZilla or the FTP client you prefer (refer to these instructions if you are new to FTP).

 5. Locate and open the folder on your computer that contains the new plugin.